A Way Abroad Logo

 However, it became clear very soon after I started the journey back in April, that I would not want to go back to my old conditioned life.

-I had always wanted to write a book, something that I never seemed to have the time or inspiration to do, and travelling would give me the perfect opportunity.
+I had always wanted to write a book, something that I never seemed to have the time or inspiration to do, and traveling would give me the perfect opportunity.
 I have now written a few chapters, and it is evolving as I travel.

-In nine months I have travelled to ten countries, Scotland, France, Belgium, The Netherlands, Germany, Denmark, Norway, Sweden, Spain and Portugal.
-I have reconnected with my heart and soul and am truly living life happily
+In nine months I have traveled to ten countries, Scotland, France, Belgium, The Netherlands, Germany, Denmark, Norway, Sweden, Spain and Portugal.
+While I'm based in Europe, if you plan to try van life in the US, this Western US road trip is a fantastic route.

+I have reconnected with my heart and soul and am truly living life happily.
 I have no idea where this journey will lead me but for now, I just hope to inspire others to step out of life’s conditioning and follow their dreams, whatever they may be.

 Location Independence